goelayush7/Podcast-using-CrewAI1/README.md

 An automated podcast generation system using [CrewAI](https://crewai.com/) and [ElevenLabs](https://elevenlabs.io/).
 The system reads research papers and creates engaging, conversational podcasts with natural-sounding voices.

-You all can watch my video i uploaded on Youtube - (https://www.youtube.com/watch?v=H_OxQnuSmR0)

 Generated using AI agents for research analysis, script writing, and voice synthesis.